Do you ever wonder if you’re using the most time efficient workflow?

-In this guide I want to share with you the way I use Iridient Developer to process my Fujifilm RAW files and a file structure to help you stay organized.
+In this guide, I want to share how I use Iridient Developer to process my Fujifilm RAW files and a file structure to help you stay organized.

 Iridient Developer Workflow

-There are two ways of using Iridient that I’ll cover, one is using Lightroom first to build and organize all your photo catalogs, then use Iridient as a plugin that you send files to and from.
+I’ll cover two ways of using Iridient.
+One uses Lightroom first to build and organize all your photo catalogs, and the other uses Iridient as a plugin that you send files to and from.

-The other method is using Iridient Developer Only and manually organizing your photos and exports.
+The other method uses Iridient Developer Only and manually organizes your photos and exports.

 Using Iridient Developer With Lightroom